Retro robots: 13 old androids doing run-of-the-mill things

-Save that fiver by not getting little Timmy to clean the car and get Tinny to do it instead.
+Save a fiver by not getting little Timmy to clean the car - get Tinny to do it instead.

 Need to improve your swing?
 Don't waste money on an expensive personal trainer, get this 1920s golf robot to perfect your poise.

-Usually if your robot starts smoking it’s a sure fire sign that the engine has blown, but not Vocalite, the 1930s robot to keep you company on your smoking break.
+If your robot starts smoking it's usually a sure fire sign that the engine has blown, but not Vocalite, the 1930s robot built to keep you company on your smoking break.

 Roger the Robot

-Nothing shouts class and sophistication more than your own robotic personal assistant that will serve you Mojitos by the pool.
+Nothing shouts class and sophistication more than your own robotic personal assistant serving you Mojitos by the pool.

 Tama the robotic cat